2019 24 Hours of Le Mans: Morning to early afternoon

 After the safety cars were withdrawn, Ben Keating's Ford ran into a gravel trap at the first Mulsanne Straight chicane, from which he escaped without damage to the car and retained the lead of LMGTE Am.
 Menezes' No. 3 Rebellion car incurred a three-minute stop-and-go penalty for a procedural error on the team's usage of tyre compounds, promoting Vandoorne's No. 11 SMP car to third overall.
-Just after Menezes rejoined the race, he spun into a gravel trap in the Porsche Curves and returned to the garage after vehicular assistance.
+Just after Menezes rejoined the race, he spun into a gravel trap in the Porsche Curves and returned to the garage after vehicular assistance and returned later to replace a brake bleed pipe.
 17 hours and 25 minutes in, Tung's No. 38 Jackie Chan car slowed with a puncture and returned to the pit lane to retain third position in LMP2 from François Perrodo's No. 28 TDS car.
 The G-Drive team continued to lead in LMP2 until Rusinov relinquished the position it had held for 171 consecutive laps to the Signatech car, when he could not start the car due to a starter motor problem that required the removal of the rear bodywork covering its engine.
-The team lost 20 minutes in the garage and four laps to fall to seventh in class.
+The team lost 20 minutes in the garage and four laps to fall to seventh in class and out of contention for the LMP2 category win.

 Two lengthy pit stops to rectify braking issues on Berthon's No. 3 Rebellion car dropped him to sixth and elevated the LMP2 leading Signatech car of Lapierre to fifth overall.
 In LMGTE Pro, diverging strategies for AF Corse's No. 51 Ferrari and the No. 63 Corvette created a difference of around five laps between both cars and changed the category lead several times.
-De Vries' Racing Team Nederland Dallara car had a straightline crash against a barrier on the entry to Indianapolis corner due to a possible broken right-front suspension arm.
+De Vries' Racing Team Nederland Dallara car had a straightline crash against a barrier on the entry to Indianapolis corner due to a possible broken right-front suspension arm, triggering the medical light.
 It damaged the car's front bodywork and de Vries required repairs in the garage.
 The safety cars were deployed for the eighth time as track marshals took 25 minutes to clear debris.
 In LMGTE Pro, the safety cars had again separated the field, leaving Calado's No. 51 Ferrari three minutes ahead of Jan Magnussen's No. 63 Corvette after the latter made a pit stop and had to stop at the exit to the pit lane.
 After the safety cars were recalled, Magnussen spun and damaged the left-front corner of his car in the Porsche Curves.
-Repairs in the garage lasted six minutes and he returned to the circuit eighth in LMGTE Pro.
+Repairs in the garage lasted six minutes, lost Magnussen five laps and he returned to the circuit eighth in LMGTE Pro.
 The crash elevated the No. 91 and No. 93 Porsche cars of Lietz and Tandy to second and third in class and provided Calado with a 1 minute lead.